 Must Read: 5 Ways To Lay A Herringbone Tile Pattern

 Subway tiles aren’t subtle and sober all the time!
 You can equally create a bold and dramatic look with a dashing pair of dark tiles stacked up to the height of the ceiling.
 You can either choose to run this tile all around the bathroom or just pick the shower area to stand out and play a focal point.
 You must also note the various finishes of these subway tiles - glossy, matte, semi-gloss, and metal.

 Check out our collection: Vintage Subway - The Popular Antique Tile Collection

 Use Different Types of Tiles

 Who says that you have to be limited to just one type of tile?
 Yes, you can absolutely create a contrast and add depth with two different types of tile patterns.
-In this image, the horizontal running bond plays flawless with stacked vertical heights!
-It is dividing focus and adding more depth and character to the space.
+In this image, the horizontal running bond plays flawlessly with stacked vertical heights!
+It divides focus and adds more depth and character to the space.

 Summing It Up

 Well, there are endless ways to style that subway tile in your bathroom.
 You can play with textures, patterns, colors, zones, and even styles!
 Yes, the choice is yours.
 So, which particular style intrigued you the most?
 Do let me know in the comments below!